w3f/research/docs/polkadot/implementors-guide/guide.md

 1. Clear all `Some` members of `ExecutionCores`.
 Return all parathread claims to queue with retries un-incremented.
 Resize.
 1. Set `configuration = Configuration::configuration()` (see [HostConfiguration](#Host-Configuration))
 1. Resize `ExecutionCores` to have length `Paras::parachains().len() + configuration.parathread_cores with all `None` entries.
-1. Compute new validator groups.
+1. Compute new validator groups by shuffling using a secure randomness beacon
 1. Prune the parathread queue to remove all retries beyond `configuration.parathread_retries`, and assign all parathreads to new cores if the number of parathread cores has changed.

 #### Initialization